ufal/npfl129/labs/faq.md

   (during the import, `__name__ == "__recodex__"`).

   The file must also export an argument parser called `parser`.
-ReCodEx uses its arguments and default values, but is overwrites some of the arguments depending on the test being executed – the template should always indicate which arguments are set by ReCodEx and which are left intact.
+ReCodEx uses its arguments and default values, but it overwrites some of the arguments depending on the test being executed – the template should always indicate which arguments are set by ReCodEx and which are left intact.